The impact of smog on the child

 Choose operational efficiency

-Parents often worry that they will not be able to set the optimal parameters of the device themselves - how to clean and humidify the too dry air in the child's room?
-It is worth choosing an air purifier with a humidification function that has an intuitive and simple control system, e.g. Dyson Purifier Humidify+Cool™ Formaldehyde PH04, in which a quick and convenient view of all parameters and control of individual functions is available from a dedicated phone application, MyDyson™.
+Parents often worry that they won't be able to set the device's optimal parameters themselves.
+How can you purify and humidify the dry air in your child's room?
+It's worth choosing an air purifier with a humidification function, which has an intuitive and simple control system.

-How to humidify the air in a child's room based on current humidity and air quality measurements?
-After selecting automatic mode, the device will automatically adjust all settings to the current air condition in the room - parents do not have to worry about anything.
+How can I humidify the air in my child's room based on current humidity and air quality measurements?
+When automatic mode is selected, some devices automatically adjust all settings to the current air quality in the room—no worries for parents.

 There is clean, properly humidified air in the house valid all year round.
 Sometimes such a simple solution as purchasing a good quality air purifier with a humidification function can significantly improve the health of children as well as the quality of life of other family members.